 Women, men, children: demonstrations of power and resistance are constantly present amidst Xavante's life.

-Body fights such as 'wa’i' and relay races with buriti trunks called 'ui'wede' are the main demonstrators of rivalry between Xavante's clans.
+This essay shows Xavante the way they are most proud of: showing their power.
+Also known as a’uwe uptabi (“gente de verdade"), they live in the state of Mato Grosso in Brazil.
+Their culture exhales strength.
+Body fights such as 'wa’i' and relay races with buriti trunks called 'Ui'wede' are the main demonstrators of rivalry between Xavante's clans.
 During Ui'Wede, both clans head off to swamps to find the 'perfect buriti trunk' which weight may vary between 60 to 80 kilos.
-Then, they will cut the tree using a little ax and divide the trunk in logs, that will be carried in this relay race for disntaces of up to 10 kilometers.
-Even though only adults can take part on the race, everyone in the tribe is welcomed to watch, turining Ui'Wede one of the favorite sports activities of the Xavantes.
+Then, they will cut the tree using a little ax and divide the trunk in logs, that will be carried in this relay race for distances of up to 10 kilometers.
+Even though only adults can take part on the race, everyone in the tribe is welcomed to watch, turning Ui'Wede into one of the favorite sports activities of the Xavantes.

-"Wa´i" it's a body wrestling usually performed by women, that gather to fight collectively against only one man.
+Women are also fighters, both literally and metaphorically.
+"Wa´i", a body wrestling usually performed by women, where they gather to fight collectively against only one man.
 They say this is an opportunity to 'wash dirty linen in public' while observed by a very excited crowd.
+“Keep fighting!”, says a young woman when the man lays exhausted on the ground.

-Given this glampses of Xavante's culture, you can see how important group activities are.
+Given these glimpses of Xavante's culture, you can see how important group activities are.
 Everything is shared, from houses to everyday chores.
-This was one of the reasons that lead a Xavante's child to be the first official case of death amonst indigenous peoples from Mato Grosso state, in May.
+This was one of the reasons that lead a Xavante's child to be the first official case of death amongst indigenous peoples from Mato Grosso state, in May.
 A strong community culture added to the lack of public health access puts the Xavante's power into threat due to the Coronavirus.
+But they keep fighting.

 (CAPTIONS SOON OR ON REQUEST)